 Rev. Célestin Koffi (Côte d’Ivoire)

-Regional Coordinator Africa
+AWF Vice president and Regional Coordinator Africa

 Rev. Roland Lumawag (Philippines)